 COLLEGE OF ARTS AND HUMANITIES, COLLEGE OF BUSINESS: Rehearsal is Thursday, May 23, 2019, 9:30 am

 COLLEGE OF EDUCATION, COLLEGE OF SOCIAL AND BEHAVIORAL SCIENCES AND COLLEGE OF STEM: Rehearsal is Thursday, May 23, 2019, 12:30 pm

 Academic Regalia (Caps and Gowns)

 Participation in the ceremony requires that a cap and gown be worn.
-The cost of the baccalaureate regalia package is $31.
-This includes the cap, gown, and tassel.
+The base cost of the baccalaureate regalia package is $31.
+This includes the customized FSU gown, cap, and black tassel.

 All students will be wearing regalia made from 100% post-consumer recycled plastic bottles!
 In the effort to remain green on campus, the line of graduation wear - named GreenWeaver - is made of fabric spun from molten plastic pellets.
 Fewer plastic bottles will be choking our landfills because for every Framingham State student walking at commencement, an average of 23 plastic bottles will be used to produce each cap and gown.
 With some 60 million plastic bottles going into U.S. landfills every day, Framingham State is helping to turn those bottles into keepsakes.

 If you are interested in purchasing rings or announcements, you can contact the Jostens Company.
 More information is on their website, college.jostens.com.
 They will also be on campus for the Graduation Fair.

 Date: Sunday, May 26, 2019